Basis-Theory/basistheory-integration-guides/collections/concepts/what-is-the-proxy.md

 ### Upgrade an Existing System

-In existing systems with data sensitive data you wish to secure, this data can be migrated and tokenized with Basis Theory.
+In existing systems with sensitive data you wish to secure, this data can be migrated and tokenized with Basis Theory.
 Once safely tokenized, your systems still need to utilize this data with your existing HTTP calls without pulling the raw values back into your system.
 For this, you can leverage the Proxy in order to minimize the impact of this change on your existing codebase.